krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **-x binddn=**\ *bind_dn*
         specifies the DN of the object used by the administration server to bind to the LDAP server.
-This object should have the read and write rights on the realm container, principal container and the subtree that is referenced by the realm.
+This object should have the read and write privileges on the realm container, the principal container, and the subtree that is referenced by the realm.

     **-x bindpwd=**\ *bind_password*
         specifies the password for the above mentioned binddn.
-It is recommended not to use this option.
-Instead, the password can be stashed using the *stashsrvpw* command of :ref:`kdb5_ldap_util(8)`
+Using this option may expose the password to other users on the system via the process list; to avoid this, instead stash the password using the **stashsrvpw** command of
+        :ref:`kdb5_ldap_util(8)`.

 .. _kadmin_options_end:

+.. _date_format:

 DATE FORMAT
 -----------

-.. _date_format:
+.. _date_format_start:

 Many of the kadmin commands take a duration or time as an argument.
 The date can appear in a wide variety of formats, such as: